Georgia Endovascular Logo

 Pregnancy and Clotting

 While birth control can elevate your risk for DVT, getting pregnant actually dramatically increases your blood clot risk.
+That was the case for actress Gal Gadot, who suffered a blood clot during the eighth month of her most recent pregnancy.
 However, when a pregnant woman forms a clot in her deep leg, groin or arm veins, we call it Venous Thromboembolism (VTE), not DVT.

 Blood Clot Risk and VTE: What We Know so Far